-The purpose of this blog post is not to give you every single detail about this route as there would be little point in pedallling it anymore.
+The purpose of this blog post is as a cyclist guide for Ontario’s Hwy 11 from Thunder Bay to Kenora.
+But not to give you every single detail about this route as there would be little point in pedallling it anymore.
 The purpose is mainly to give some detail on food and supplies as it is a rather isolated route and to suggest that this way is the better way (in my opinion).

 Most cyclists bike the TransCanada – Hwy 17 from Thunder Bay to Kenora.
 With a stop at Kakabeka Falls the travel distance is 490 km’s.
 Travelling to Kenora via Hwy 11 and 71 adds about 70 extra kilometers for a total of 560 km’s.